svn2github/curl-cdk/trunk/README.txt

 The 'src' directory contains all source code for CDK modules, and could be used for modifying the CDK itself.
-It also inclides test suites, and some sample applets.
+It also includes test suites, and some sample applets.

 - code			source code
 -- code/project.cprj	Curl IDE project